MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 In addition to the item definition files, each item directory contains one or two automatically generated system files, depending on which version you're using:

 - **Version 1** directories contain [item.metadata.json](#metadata-file) and [item.config.json](#config-file).
 When using V1, both files must be in the directory.
-- **Version 2** directories contain [PlatformProperties.json](#platformproperties-file).
+- **Version 2** directories contain [.platform](#platform-file).
 This file includes the content of both *metadata.json* and *item.config.json* files.
 If you have this file, you can't have the other two files.

 >[!NOTE]
->Your directory must contain either the `item.metadata.json` and `item.config.json` files *or* the `PlatformProperties.json` file.
+>Your directory must contain either the item.metadata.json* and *item.config.json* files *or* the *.platform* file.
 You can't have all three files.

 ### [Version 1](#tab/v1)